tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/advanced.rst

             # Relationships
             hydrograph = relationship('Hydrograph', back_populates='points')

 b.
-Execute **syncstores** command again to add the new tables to the database:
+Execute **syncstores** command in the terminal again to add the new tables to the database:

     .. code-block:: bash